Yandex Cloud

 Creating a GitLab instanceCreating a GitLab instance

 To create a Managed Service for GitLab instance, you need the vpc.user role and the gitlab.editor role or higher.
-For more information on assigning roles, see the Identity and Access Management documentation.
+For more information on assigning roles, see this Identity and Access Management guide.

 Warning